OctopusDeploy/blog/blog/2024-07/git-protections/index.md

   - Git
 ---

 At Octopus, we're continuously enhancing our tools to better support your Git-based projects and workflows.
-We're happy to announce the introduction of Git protection rules, a pivotal addition to safeguard your deployments and ensure only the intended Git resources get deployed into the right environments.
+We're happy to announce the introduction of Git protection rules, a pivotal addition to safeguard your deployments and ensure only the intended Git resources get deployed to the right environments.

 In this post, I walk you through our new Git protections.

 ## Introducting Git protections

-In recent years, Octopus has introduced many features to streamline interaction with Git repos.
+In recent years, Octopus has introduced many features to streamline interaction with Git repositories (repos).
 This includes Config as Code, and the ability to source files from external Git repos and the project repository used in version-controlled projects.
 While these features have empowered users to integrate Git resources seamlessly into their deployment processes, they've also highlighted the need for better protections.

 You may wonder how this helps when you already have version rules in place for your packages.
 Git protection rules let you take your version rules a step further by defining your own restrictions on the Git resources used in deployments.
 This ensures that only intended resources get deployed to their intended environment.
 You can continue to leverage the full potential of Git while maintaining control over your deployment process.